microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 constructed_ `Profile` object.
 This will help ensure that each profile in the user's settings file maintains the minimal amount of info necessary.

+When we're adding profiles due to their generation in a dynamic profile generator, we'll need to serialize them, then insert them back into the originally parsed json object to be serialized.
+We don't want the automatic creation of a new profile to automatically trigger re-writing the entire user settings file, but we do want newly created dynamic profiles to have an entry the user can easily edit.

 ### Dynamic Profiles

 Sometimes, we may want to auto-generate a profile on the user's behalf.
 Consider